 Health & Wholeness

-New weekly yoga classes are available on the front lawn.
+WEEKLY YOGA CLASSES are available on the front lawn.
 Bring your yoga mat, a towel, and water and join the class on Mondays and/or Fridays at 10am.
 A $5 donation for the instructor is appreciated.

 Laurette Beekman, Parish Nurse